hooriyaa/hackathon_3/README.md

 ## ✨Comforty: E-Commerce Platform for Sofas and Chairs

 ## Overview:
 Comforty is an e-commerce platform specializing in offering a wide variety of sofas and chairs.
 The platform is built using Sanity CMS as the backend for managing product data and integrates third-party APIs for shipping and payments.
 Below is a detailed breakdown of the project features, architecture, and workflow.

-Features
+## Features:
-Sanity CMS Integration
+## Sanity CMS Integration:
-Acts as the backend to store and manage:
+-Acts as the backend to store and manage:

-Product Data: ID, Name, Old Price, New Price, Stock, Category, Description, Image, Rating.
+© Product Data: ID, Name, Old Price, New Price, Stock, Category, Description, Image, Rating.

-Categories: Sofas, Chairs, Stools.
+© Categories: Sofas, Chairs, Stools.

-Order Records: Tracks user orders and purchase history.
+© Order Records: Tracks user orders and purchase history.

-Responsive Design
+## Responsive Design
 Fully responsive user interface for all pages, ensuring a seamless experience across various devices and screen sizes.

 Third-Party API Integration